Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 1. The user is presented with a list of underscores "_".
 Each Underscore represents one letter in a word.
 1. The user guesses letters for the hidden word
-    * For each correct guess, a letter will be replace the corresponding underscore.
+    * For each correct guess, a letter will replace the corresponding underscore.
-    * For every wrong guess we are going to remember the number of wrong guesses and print out more and more of a snowman drawing.
+    * For every wrong guess, we are going to remember the number of wrong guesses, and print out more and more of a snowman drawing.
 1. When the snowman is finished and the user is out of guesses, they lose the game.

 We are going to start by building just a small piece of this game.
-To start, for debugging purposes, we're always going to use the same word.
+To start for debugging purposes, we're always going to use the same word.
 Add it as a constant at the top of the file.
 Here's our version:

 ```python